multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ![AoC Image](/assets/img/aoc/aoc0.png)

-The [Advent of code 2019](https://adventofcode.com) in December 2019 has been a great experience.

 At the beginning of the month, I had to study hard for the IHK German Chamber Of Commerce Software developer exams.
 After passing those I was able to focus on different things again.
+This is when I found out about the Advent Of Code.
 To spend more time just writing code and algorithms in the language of my choice has been a great way to relax and have some fun!

+I did many tutorials with Swift before and the experience has always been guided.
+Of course, it has to be like this, nothing wrong with the tutorials.
+It is just that I never really did put into practice what I was learning.
+The advent of code has allowed me to approach and deal with problems.
+I was almost about to say real-world problems, but really to rescue Santa cannot be considered a real-world problem, can it?

+Let me explain.
+I love to take a book and practice algorithms.
+This is a different experience than, say: "I need to calculate this, how can I do it?", and then spending a few hours looking for a solution.

+The [Advent of code 2019](https://adventofcode.com) in December 2019 has been a great experience to practice all that I learned with Swift in 2019.

 I enjoyed the challenges and especially the realisations that came with them.
 The puzzles were not easy for me.
 I cannot believe 100 people a day could manage to solve those in less than one hour.
 I loved the Reddit with the discussions and the poems!